kyuhwan94/opticDNN/README.md

 - Tested on Linux with Python 3.10.12 and PyTorch 2.5.1
 - Tested with Nvidia RTX 4090.
 - GPU acceleration is highly recommended for training.
-- For the current model architecture, only images whose size is multiples of 128 $\times$ 128 is
+- For the current model architecture, only images whose size is integer multiples of 128 $\times$ 128 can be used for training.